truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/UpdateScreensSCALE.md

 * Update options

 The screen displays the **Current Train** and a link to more information on the current train.
-**Check for Updates Daily and Download if Available** sets SCALE to check the update server daily for updates on the specified train.
+**Check for Updates Daily and Download if Available** sets TrueNAS to check the update server daily for updates on the specified train.
 When selected, the system automatically downloads an update if one is available.
 The refresh <span class="material-icons">refresh</span> button refreshes the information displayed on the screen.